The Top 12 Tips & Supplements for Endurance Athletes

 3. Taking a break

-It can be tempting to push harder and harder, but if you don’t give yourself necessary rest and recovery days, you can push your body beyond its limitations.
+Taking a break can seem counterintuitive, but to reach peak performance, you need to let your body heal and recover.
+It can be tempting to push harder and harder, but if you don’t give yourself the necessary rest and recovery days, you can push your body beyond its limits.

 4. Sleep hygiene

 Sleep helps keep your mind and body in a condition for optimal performance no matter the activity, but it’s especially important for endurance athletes.
+The mental and physical toll endurance workouts have on you can be significant, especially when you’re approaching a competition.

+Good sleep hygiene helps ensure you’re still getting rest, even when you’re overtired or stressed.
 Sleep hygiene refers to your bedtime and morning routines to support healthy and restful sleep.
 This will look different for everyone, but routines and habits surrounding sleep will help you regulate your circadian rhythm

-6. Targeted nutrition
+5. Targeted nutrition

 Along with integrating supplements for endurance athletes, general nutrition is extremely important for performance and overall health.